My Father and the Books We Shared

-Alice Ozma ends her book with something of a manifesto, and a manifesto I'm one hundred percent behind.
+Alice Ozma ends her book with something of a manifesto.

 We called it The Reading Streak, but it was really more of a promise.
 A promise to each other, a promise to ourselves.
 A promise to always be there and to never give up.
 It was a promise of hope in hopeless times.
 It was a promise of comfort when things got uncomfortable.
 And we kept our promise to each other.